redouanelg/redouanelg.github.io/index.md

 ## News:

+I am not updating this section anymore, please connect with me on [Linkedin](https://www.linkedin.com/in/redouanelguensat/) or [X](https://x.com/redouanelg) for news about my work

 * January 2023:
   * Our paper published in JAMES selected for an Editor Highlight in EOS magazine ! congrats to Hugo Frezat and lucky to be part of this work.
 [Highlight](https://eos.org/editor-highlights/interactive-learning-for-better-ai-based-subgrid-scale-modeling)
 * December 2022